 But now, that lead has been cut to 5.3 points with Clinton at 46.8 to Trump at 41.5.
-And what’s really blowing minds is the LA Times/USC poll, which shows Trump with a two-point lead.She’s had a terrible week, between the questions about her health and her empty campaign schedule, the investigations into the Clinton Foundation and the judge’s order to answer questions about her email server under oath.
+And what’s really blowing minds is the LA Times/USC poll, which shows Trump with a two-point lead.questions about her health and her empty campaign schedule, the investigations into the Clinton Foundation and the judge’s order to answer questions about her email server under oath.

 If Trump can stay on this trajectory and remain focused in the debates, we may just have a very bright light at the end of this dark tunnel.